 - The Directors reserve the right to reject any subscription order-including exchanges from other Company funds-without notice and regardless of size.
-For example, a subscription order could be rejected if the Company determines that such purchase may disrupt a fund's operation or performance or because of a history of frequent trading by the investor. - The Directors reserve the right to reject any exchanges from or into the "Euro-Hedged" Share class from the other Share classes of the Fund without notice and regardless of size. - The Directors may limit the number of times an investor can exchange into or out of the Fund. - The Directors may stop offering Shares at any time.
+For example, a subscription order could be rejected if the Company determines that such purchase may disrupt a fund's operation or performance or because of a history of frequent trading by the investor. - The Directors may limit the number of times an investor can exchange into or out of the Fund. - The Directors may stop offering Shares at any time.